FunkeGoodVibe/hash/cm4e3ytfh000209js9f539jnf.md

 title: "100 Days of Learning Yoruba"
 datePublished: Sat Dec 07 2024 11:45:29 GMT+0000 (Coordinated Universal Time)
 cuid: cm4e3ytfh000209js9f539jnf
-slug: live-lingua
+slug: 100-days-of-yoruba
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1734210940859/96605072-0907-4608-8eff-68b59e7db400.jpeg
 tags: nigeria, yoruba

 ---

-As a person of African heritage - and born and raised in the UK as an adult I started to think… wouldn’t it be great to learn my parents language?
-I never got a chance to learn as a child.
-However, with apps such an ‘Ling’ that now include the Yoruba language providing tutorials, plus freely available articles online it is now more accessible for individuals to learn a wider range of languages, online 🎉.
+As someone of African heritage who was born and raised in the UK, I recently thought - wouldn’t it be “fun” to learn my parents' language for the first time.
+I missed the opportunity to learn it as a child.
+However, with apps like 'Ling' offering Yoruba language tutorials and websites such as Live Lingua offering a fully virtual Yoruba class, learning the language is now very accessible :).

-I personally think it will be good to learn because in an age where there are so many “languages” to learn from CoffeeScript to X..
-I hope it will be fun to learn which is my motivation when learning new things.
+The significance of learning over 100 days is that it is a way to achieve goals by creating new habits through perseverance and consistency.
+My goal by the end of the challenge is to be comfortable holding basic conversations as well as writing confidently in Yoruba.
+The main tools that I see myself using are Ling, and Live Lingua.
+I also hope that there will be a pool of Nigerians that will be happy to serve as my language exchange partner to help quicken the learning journey!

+Although I’ve titled this “100 days of learning Yoruba” - I’m hoping to use the hashnode platform to track my progress and probably to keep me accountable 😂.

+So… let’s “jeka lo”!